 - Self-Deprecation: He is aware he is not handsome or rich, so he resorts to "The Naked Man" when he knows the girl won't give him a second chance.

-- Small Role, Big Impact: He is the reason why The Mother enrolls in Columbia University's Economics Major, by giving her a heart-felt advice about how to mold her life choices from now on.
+- Small Role, Big Impact: He is the reason why The Mother enrolls in Columbia University's economics class, by giving her a heartfelt advice about how to mold her life choices from now on.

 - Urban Legends: "The Naked Man" becomes this in universe.